Not for Late CE. This package provides CE credit for 2026 only. For retroactive credit, purchase a designated "Late CE" course.

 Study Time: 2 clock hours (100 minutes of non-traditional mortgage)

-Today, there are other options available when it comes to rehabilitating a home for purchase and refinance that may more perfectly fit the rehab loan needs of the borrower.
-This module will introduce you to one such program: the Fannie Mae HomeStyle Rehab loan program.
-We'll explain the details of this program and compare it to the traditional 203(k) rehab loan.
+Besides a traditional conventional loan product, there are other options available when it comes to rehabilitating a home for purchase and refinance that may more perfectly fit the rehab loan needs of the borrower.
+This module will explain several non-traditional mortgage products, exploring other options available to borrowers.

 NMLS ID Required